GetResponse/DevZone/API/README.md

     }
 ```

-Note that if a contact goaled the same link multiple times only newest date is listed.
+Note that if a contact reached the same goal multiple times only newest date is listed.

 ---